 - A framework for implementing Plain Language as a strategic priority

-- Developing a business plan for Plain Language
+- Making a business case for Plain Language

 - Creating sustainable excitement for Plain Language

-- Monitoring process and demonstrating return on investment
+- Monitoring the process and demonstrating return on investment

 Each module combines theoretical and practical work.
 The course has one assignment with different sections that run across all six modules.
 The assignment focuses on research and applied knowledge.
 Your assignment will equip you with a portfolio of planning documents that you will need to make Plain Language a strategic priority in your organization.